 - Reducing or eliminating heavy lifting

 If an employer usually accommodates employees who are “similar in ability or inability to work,” they must provide the same accommodations to pregnant employees.
-Similarly, employers that allow temporarily disabled employees to take disability leave, or unpaid leave, must allow the same for pregnant employees.
+Similarly, employers that allow temporarily disabled employees to take disability or unpaid leave must allow the same for every pregnant employee.

 Undue burden measures the amount of trouble, including monetary expenditures, loss of business, and supervision requirements it takes for an employer to effectuate a given accommodation.
-For instance, it usually is not unduly burdensome for an employer to modify a woman's job duties or change her assignment to accommodate her pregnancy.
+For instance, it usually is not unduly burdensome for an employer to modify a woman’s less essential job duties or change her assignment to accommodate her pregnancy.
 Another term that many people use for an “undue burden” is “undue hardship.”

 - Gestational diabetes